kevinhle/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

 Version control allows us to view the entire history of revisions to one or more files and merge revisions made by different people.
-Developers use version control to work on projects with one another, being able to work and make changes on a project .
+Developers use version control to work on projects with one another, being able to work and make changes on a project.

 * What is a branch and why would you use one?